+- An all-new nighttime fireworks spectacular in the spirit of Walt Disney World's lavish Illuminations and Wishes presentations.
 Like Wishes, Remember featured narration by Jiminy Cricket.
 Incorporating Walt Disney's own words, the show harked back to Disneyland's origins.
 Disney is the world's pyrotechnics master, and this production enhanced the company's reputation.

 - Buzz Lightyear Astro Blasters

-Walt Disney's Parade of Dreams
+- Walt Disney's Parade of Dreams

 - Disneyland--The First 50 Years